C3BI-pasteur-fr/unix-training/unix-I/source/File_System.rst

 exercise:

-| go in youre home:
+| go in your home:
 | create a directory
 | go in, create a directory ``sandbox``, and in this directory 2 directories ``data``, ``results``